Marius Plateau

-Marius Plateau (8 July 1886, Paris – 22 January 1923, Paris) was a French engineer, WWI sergeant, and French Royalist militant.
-Plateau was an editor of Action Francaise and a former secretary general of the Camelots du Roi.
+Marius Plateau (8 July 1886, Paris – 22 January 1923, Paris) was a French engineer, WWI sergeant, and royalist militant.
+Plateau was an editor of the far-right journal of Action Française and a former secretary general of the Camelots du Roi.
 In 1923, Plateau was assassinated by the French anarchist Germaine Berton, who was later acquitted.

 Biography

 Marius Plateau was born on 8 July 1886 in Paris.
-Plateau first entered politics in 1908 when he began selling the Revue d'Action française newspaper, only a few weeks following its inception.
+Plateau first entered politics in 1908 when he began selling the Revue d'Action Française newspaper, only a few weeks following its inception.

 Plateau was involved in the second Thalamas affair, an effort to disrupt the teachings of Amédée Thalamas at the Sorbonne, following his ascension as a delegate to the Camelots du Roi.
 On 10 February 1909 Plateau, along with other delegates from Action Francaise, proclaimed “Thank you!
-It will put in my heart a little more hatred for your Republic" amongst other criticisms of the professor.
-This resulted in him spending 2 months in prison.
+It will put in my heart a little more hatred for your Republic," amongst other criticisms of the professor.
+This resulted in him being sentenced to two months in prison.